moranenzo/moranenzo/README.md

 </p>

 <p align="left">
-Below are projects either academic from my studies at ENSAE Paris or more personnal.
+Below are projects from both academic work at ENSAE Paris and personal initiatives.
 </p>

 <!-- PROJECTS -->